-Many of the important changes happening right now—the expansion of the Panama and Suez canals, the competitive restructuring of carrier mergers and alliances, volatile fuel prices and the growing prevalence of cargo ships >5,000 TEUs—have far-reaching effects on the whole supply chain.
-Our maritime specialists are fully conversant in all of the major trends currently affecting the sector, to help match capacity to demand.
+Many of the important changes happening right now – the expansion of the Panama and Suez Canals, the competitive restructuring of carrier mergers and alliances, volatile fuel prices, and the growing prevalence of cargo ships >5,000 TEUs – have far reaching effects on the whole supply chain.
+Our maritime specialists are fully conversant in all of the major trends currently affecting the sector, to help you carefully match capacity to demand.

-All of our integrated offerings encompass this global perspective while focusing on the local ramifications, to ensure the best solution for cargo facilities, taking into account budget, timeline and any other constraints the project might present.
+All of our integrated offerings encompass this global perspective while focusing on the local ramifications, to ensure that you end up with the best solution for your cargo facility, taking into account your budget, timeline, and any other constraints the project might present.
 We perform feasibility studies, site selection, appraisals, preparation, commissioning and operations, and implementation, as well as undertaking overall planning assessments, detailed design and construction supervision.
-Whether part of a new build or retro-fit program, we offer a single point of contact and our comprehensive approach considers all aspects the client's business, the local economy, environment and community to build a bespoke solution.
+Whether part of a new build or retro-fit program, we offer a single point of contact and our comprehensive approach considers all aspects of your business, the local economy, environment, and community to build you a personalized, bespoke solution.

 WSP uses PRIME for individual marine and rail terminals as well as entire port complexes.

-We use the model to: test alternative plans and concepts to find which approach works the best; prepare phased development plans and to test performance at each stage; establish the required start and completion date of each phase; test the financial feasibility of each plan; estimate key environmental impacts, such as emissions and traffic; quantify a broad range of performance measures; and combine them in scoring systems that match each owner’s needs.
+We use it to test alternative plans and concepts, to find which approach works the best.
+We use it to prepare phased development plans, and to test performance at each stage, as well as to establish the required start and completion date of each phase.
+We use it to test the financial feasibility of each plan.
+We use it to estimate key environmental impacts, such as emissions and traffic.
+We use it to quantify a broad range of performance measures, and to combine them in scoring systems that match each owner’s needs.